-When using an Arrow Board for stationary work zones on the Interstate System, remote communication capabilities meeting requirements of Article 4188.10, F are required.
+When using an Arrow Board for stationary work zones on the Interstate System or Primary roadways, remote communication capabilities meeting requirements of Article 4188.10, F are required.

 3. Type and Size.

 Type C Arrow Boards as defined in Part 6 of the MUTCD are required for all applications.